prashun07/prashun07/README.md

 **prashun07/prashun07** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 -->
-- 🔭 I’m currently working on Personal Projects.
+- 🔭 I’m  Interning at VerseInnovation Pvt Ltd.(Josh & Dailyhunt).
 - 🌱 I’m currently learning Java development.
-- 👯 I’m looking to collaborate on Machine Learning and algorithms.
+- 👯 I’m looking to collaborate on Java Development,Machine Learning and algorithms.
 <!-- - 🤔  I’m looking for help with ...--> -->
-- 💬 Ask me about  History, politics and Mathematics.
+- 💬 Ask me about Anything! :).
 - I can also write poetry.
 - 📫 How to reach me:
     <p align="center">